 Features and Ease of Use

-This category delves into how easy a given backpack was to pack and retrieve equipment and consists of an examination of the design of the main compartment, access, additional pockets, and other more specific or individual features.
-We compared the number and location of extra pockets (and most importantly how useful our testers found them), as well as how helpful the lid (or brain) of the pack was at providing easy access to a handful of items and keeping the user organized.
-Lastly, we assessed access points to the interior of the backpack.
+This metric evaluates how easy it is to pack and retrieve items from these backpacks, paying particular attention to the design of the main compartment, pockets, lid, straps, and other unique attributes.
+Additionally, we compared the number and location of extra pockets and how useful our testers found them.
+We also determined how helpful the pack's top lid is for providing easy access to a handful of items and whether those items stayed organized.

-For each pocket on the pack, we asked ourselves, "Did that pocket make my life easier or help keep me more organized, or is it just adding weight to the pack?".
-We also looked at access points and evaluated whether they were handy at retrieving items or if they were just for show.
+We looked at each pocket and asked ourselves: Does this pocket make my life easier and keep me more organized?
+Or is it just adding weight to the pack?
+We also looked at access points and evaluated whether they seem useful for retrieving items or if they're impractical to zip shut when the pack is full and are thus just for show.

 Overall Organizational Ability